AshlynKJ/DiscordBot/README.md

     Randomly responds with the direction right or left with a 50/50 probability. <br/>

 /idk <br/>
-    Randomly tells you which command you should use <br/>
+    Randomly tells you which command you should use. <br/>

 /idkspecial <br/>
     Randomly uses a different command. <br/>